Fox's Book of Martyrs

 The

-about some other matter, and seeing himself, contrary to his expectation, cast
+matter, and seeing himself, contrary to his expectation, cast into a dark

 But